dekuNukem/duckyPad-Pro/README.md

 * **duckyScript** is an simple language for automating inputs

-* You basically tell it what keys to press!
+* You basically tell it what key to press!

-* Start simple by **mapping shortcuts** of your favourite app to any key or knob
+* Start simple by **mapping shortcuts** of your favourite app

 **Browsing**